 We gathered at Ginger's house on Christmas Day, 1969.
 My parent's station wagon, borrowed for the trip, was loaded to the gills.

-L-R: Ginger, Mr. Allen, Dave, Mrs. Allen, Priscilla, and Frank, who accompanied us as far as Texas.
+L-R: Ginger, Mr. Allen, Dave, Mrs. Allen, Priscilla, and Frank, a friend of Dave's who accompanied us as far as Texas.

 Of course the car had to be completely unloaded before we could get at the spare and the jack.
 In true Southern form, we gals let the guys change the tire.